TsspGit/GitTalk/README.md

 ### Example stash:
 Maybe, you are adding some funcionalities to your project and you realize that you have to solve a very urgent bug.
-Also maybe you forgot to commit the last changes and have some half-done work.
+Also maybe you forgot to commit the last few changes and have some half-done work.
 How do you choose what to commit and what not? **git stash**

 On *stash_ex* branch one can find a python file named *sumar.py*.
-The file consist of a simply function and its respective test.
+The file consist of a simple function and its respective test.
 Imagine that we are working on a file named *restar.py* at the time that we need to solve immediately the error in *sumar.py*.
 ```
 $ vim restar.py